Nain Singh: Legacy

-In May 1877, Singh was awarded the Royal Geographic Society's Patron's Medal "for his great journeys and Surveys in Tibet and along the Upper Brahmaputra, he has determined the position of Lhasa, and positive knowledge of the map of Asia."
+In May 1877, Singh was awarded the Royal Geographical Society's Patron's Medal "for his great journeys and Surveys in Tibet and along the Upper Brahmaputra, he has determined the position of Lhasa, and positive knowledge of the map of Asia."
 Henry Yule received the award on Singh's behalf and in his acceptance speech said that "[Singh's] observations have added a larger amount of important knowledge to the map of Asia than those of any other living man."

 On 27 June 2004, an Indian postage stamp featuring Nain Singh was issued commemorating his role in the Great Trigonometric Survey of India.
 In 2006, Shekhar Pathak and Uma Bhatt brought out a biography of Nain Singh with three of his diaries and the RGS articles about his travels in three volumes titled Asia ki Peeth Par published by Pahar, Naini Tal.

-The Nain Singh Range of mountains south of Lake Pangong are named in Nain's honour.
+The mountains south of Lake Pangong are named Nain Singh Range in his memory and honour.

 On 21 October 2017, Google celebrated Nain Singh Rawat's 187th birthday with a Google Doodle.